-Over the past year, vets and pet owners across the UK have been taking part in the Big Tick Project, conducted by MSD and the University of Bristol, which aims to better understand the distribution of ticks and tick-borne diseases that affect dogs.
+Vets and pet owners across the UK who took part in the Big Tick Project, conducted by MSD and the University of Bristol, have helped us to better understand the distribution of ticks and tick-borne diseases that affect dogs.

 The survey was triggered by concerns that tick numbers have been increasing over recent years in the UK1.
-Each participating practice was asked to take samples from five dogs selected at random each week in Spring and Summer.
+Each participating practice was asked to take samples from five dogs selected at random each week in Spring and Summer of 2015.
 They were then sent to the University of Bristol for analysis.

 Many factors may have contributed to the increase in tick numbers across the UK.
 Changing weather patterns mean prolonged periods where conditions are favourable for tick survival, particularly wetter summers and warmer winters.